 Because self-injection was a new approach in family planning, there was limited data for Allen and her team to rely on.
 By working closely with local partners, including the Ministry of Health, they set up the parameters and generated evidence of self-injection’s acceptability, feasibility, and effectiveness (measured in terms of contraceptive continuation), and identified the key steps to securing government approval for self-injection in Uganda.

 “It was very exciting,” says Allen of the introductory phase.
 “Injections are normally the province of the health care provider—so it marked a real shift to equip women with a safe and effective tool for self-injection.”

-“All women, no matter where they live, should have access to quality family planning services.”— Allen Namagembe, Deputy Director, Access Collaborative
+“All women, no matter where they live, should have access to quality family planning services.”— Allen Namagembe, Deputy Director, DMPA-SC Access Collaborative, Uganda

 A carefully designed rollout included community consultations for human-centered design approaches to offering the new option, resulted in a step-by-step process for safe and effective self-injection by thousands of Ugandan women.

 Throughout the COVID-19 pandemic, the Access Collaborative has continued its partnership with the Ministry of Health, district leaders, and many implementing partners to advance scale-up efforts, which are still in process.
 Ensuring all women in a country can access a new contraceptive option in the context of informed choice takes time.
 Today, women who choose DMPA-SC self-injection receive: training and supervision as they give themselves their first self-injection, illustrated instructions, three additional doses of DMPA-SC (to be self-injected over nine months), instructions on storage and disposal, and a calendar on which to calculate their next injection dates.